Trump Accounts Explained: How to Open One & Get the $1,000 Federal Deposit

 Have a Social Security number

-You do not need to meet any income requirements to be eligible.
+Your child does not need to meet any additional income requirements to be eligible, as long as they are born between the specified dates.

 How Trump Accounts Work